 INSPIRE scholarships are awarded to students based on evidence of academic ability, leadership potential, and an interest in public service.
 Students from all tribes and from every part of the United States are welcome to apply.

 There is no application fee.
-The INSPIRE Pre-College Program is spearheaded by the Native American Political Leadership Program (NAPLP) at (GW) and made possible by a generous grant from the AT&T Foundation.
+The INSPIRE Pre-College Program is spearheaded by the Native American Political Leadership Program (NAPLP) at (GW) and made possible by a generous contribution from AT&T.

 What does the INSPIRE scholarship cover?